mehtab-alam/food_security_HD/README.md

 2. **algorithm:** Choice between classification or regression.
 3. **tt_split:** Data split selection of temporal, spatio-temporal, or percentage methods for dividing input data.

+**Note:** For CNN model, we set the *epoch=50* as optimize time configuration.
+For better performance, one can increase the epoch value.

 In the article, we presented the classification results of *temporal*, and *spatio-temporal* split.
 To perform this, please run the following commands:

 ## 4.1 Temporal Split: